unisport/sample/README.md

+For tests run **_python manage.py test_**

+It's possible to use remote data set or local data set.
+To change a source change value of use_local in 'products_sourcesettings' table.

+Before using local data set import it in django admin site.
+There is a link for data import in the header of admin page.

 _Fork this project and send us a pull request_

 Write a simple python webservice that returns the objects & manipuates the data found here [http://www.unisport.dk/api/sample/](http://www.unisport.dk/api/sample/).